-The partial scope trade agreement provides the preferential treatment that exporters from Trinidad and Tobago will enjoy in the Panamanian market and the reciprocal preferential treatment that Panamanian exporters will receive in the Trinidad and Tobago market.
+The Partial Scope Trade Agreement, in addition to the text that governs its implementation, provides the preferential treatment that exporters from Trinidad and Tobago will enjoy in the Panamanian market and the reciprocal preferential treatment that Panamanian exporters will receive in the Trinidad and Tobago market.

-In the case of Panama, 40 per cent of the tariff lines negotiated will receive a 100 per cent preferential rate.
-Some of the products that will be benefited from said rate are: live animals for breeding, fresh and chilled meat, fresh and chilled fish, eggs, wheat, salt, pepper, among other, the statement added.
+In the case of Panama, 40% (120) of the tariff lines negotiated will receive a 100% preferential rate.
+Some of the products that will be benefited from said rate are: live animals for breeding, fresh and chilled meat, fresh and chilled fish, eggs, wheat, salt, pepper, among other.

 The signing of this agreement is the manifestation of both governments foreign policy impacting positively in the areas of trade, investment, tourism and cultural cooperation.

 Trinidad and Tobago formalized diplomatic links with Panama in May, 2010 via the resident Ambassadors of both countries in Washington D.C.
 The establishment of official relations put the seal on the existing cultural connection between the two countries, forged through the migration of Trinidad and Tobago nationals to Panama in search of work during the era of the building of the Panama Canal.